galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">appSG</h4></summary>
 <p>
 This resource creates a security group for the internal app AMIs and subnets.
-Here it depends on the outside subnets to be created and only allows access from the the outside subnets.
+Here it depends on the outside subnets to be created and only allows access from the outside subnets.

 ```json
 "appSG": {